QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-13-problems_and_solutions.md

 When a repository is been renamed, new tag names are generated in Style Manager, but the old ones will remain.

-To clean up the "mess", remove the strang / old tags by right-clicking on the tag name in the left part of the Style Manager dialogue and *Remove*.
+To clean up the "mess", remove the strange / old tags by right-clicking on the tag name in the left part of the Style Manager dialogue and *Remove*.